Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   - A higher tuning patience increases the potential accuracy of the training loop.
   - A lower tuning patience takes less time to tune.
   **Note:** The hyperparameter tuning process automatically optimizes the following parameters:
-  - Number of LSTM layers
+  - Number of model layers
   - Neuron count per layer
   - Learning rate